tim-taylor/evobee/docs/evobee-config.md

  2. generation number
  3. step number
  4. stimulus ID (as defined by the first field of the corresponding entry in the vis-data array)
- 5. number of plants with this flower marker point in this generation
+ 5. number of plants of this flower stimulus type (colour) in this generation
- 6. number of pollinated plants with this flower marker point at end of foraging phase in this generation
+ 6. number of pollinated plants of this flower stimulus type (colour)  at end of foraging phase in this generation
- 7. number of plants in communal regions (non-refuges) with this flower marker point in this generation
+ 7. number of plants in communal regions (non-refuges) of this flower stimulus type (colour)  in this generation
- 8. number of pollinated plants in communal regions (non-refuges)  with this flower marker point at end of foraging phase in this generation
+ 8. number of pollinated plants in communal regions (non-refuges) of this flower stimulus type (colour)  at end of foraging phase in this generation
+ 9.

 ### log-flags=p  (Logger::logPollinatorsInterPhaseSummary)